JerBouma/FinanceDatabase/CONTRIBUTING.md

 To find more information about each category:

 - "city": select the city where the company's headquarters is located.
 - "country": select the country where the company's headquarters is located.
+Pick an option from [this list](https://github.com/JerBouma/FinanceDatabase/blob/main/Database/Categories/equities_countries.json).
 - "currency": select the denominated currency of this specific ticker (based on exchange).
-See currency options [here](https://github.com/JerBouma/FinanceDatabase/blob/main/Database/Categories/currencies_options.json)
+See currency options [here](https://github.com/JerBouma/FinanceDatabase/blob/main/Database/Categories/currencies_options.json).
 - "exchange": select the exchange the company is listed at.
 - "industry": select the industry that belongs to the company.
-Pick an option from [this list](https://github.com/JerBouma/FinanceDatabase/blob/main/Database/Categories/equities_industries.json)
+Pick an option from [this list](https://github.com/JerBouma/FinanceDatabase/blob/main/Database/Categories/equities_industries.json).
 - "long_name": enter the full company name.
 - "market": enter which market the company belongs to, this is related to the exchange as well.
 - "market_cap": based on [market cap categorization](https://www.investopedia.com/investing/market-capitalization-defined/) define the market cap.
 - "sector" select the sector that belongs to the company.
-Pick an option from [this list](https://github.com/JerBouma/FinanceDatabase/blob/main/Database/Categories/equities_sectors.json)
+Pick an option from [this list](https://github.com/JerBouma/FinanceDatabase/blob/main/Database/Categories/equities_sectors.json).
 - "short_name": enter the short abbrevation of the company name.
 - "state": if applicable, select a state in the United States.
 - "summary": enter a brief company description, explaining the purpose of the company.